Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 She shrugged.
 “Water.”

 Melinda did.
 The glass shook and boiled.
-Trevor covered the glass with what appeared to be a black box with a gold pentagram drawn on the side.
-He quickly removed it.
+Trevor covered the glass with what appeared to be a black box that had a gold pentagram drawn on the side.
+He then quickly removed it.
 The glass was still there but the color of its liquid had changed to magenta.

 “Please take another sip, my dear.”